conlin-matt/SurfRCaT/docs/about.md

 ---

 # What is SurfRCaT? #
-The Surf-camera Remote Calibration Tool (SurfRCaT) is a python-based, graphical user interface-driven tool that was designed to exploit imagery from an extensive network of recreational surfcams operating on the U.S. coastline for studies of coastal geophysical processes.
+The Surf-camera Remote Calibration Tool (SurfRCaT) is a Python-based, graphical user interface-driven tool that was designed to exploit imagery from an extensive network of recreational surfcams operating on the U.S. coastline for studies of coastal geophysical processes.
-It does this by facilitating the calibration of, and rectification of images from, any video camera on the U.S. coastline the views structures identifiable in airborne lidar data.
+It does this by facilitating the remote calibration of, and rectification of images from, any video camera on the U.S. coastline that views structures identifiable in airborne lidar data.

 # What can SurfRCaT do? #
- + SurfRCaT can help you remotely calibrate and rectify images from many pre-existing cameras on the U.S. coastline (see CONSIDERATIONS FOR USING SURFRCAT)
+ + SurfRCaT can help you remotely calibrate and rectify images from many pre-existing cameras on the U.S. coastline by facilitating the co-location of points in an image from the camera and airborne lidar observations that it automatically obtains.

  + SurfRCaT can guide you through the calibration and rectification processes in a self-contained graphical user interface.
-It does this by facilitating the co-location of points in an image from the camera and airborne lidar observations that it automatically obtains.

  + SurfRCaT can export rectified image products into Matlab and Python files for further analysis.
-(See the EXTENSIONS page).
+(See the [Extensions](https://conlin-matt.github.io/SurfRCaT/extensions.html) page).

  + SurfRCaT can interface with cameras from the [Webcamera Application Testbed](https://secoora.org/webcat/) to download historical imagery and perform acccurate calibrbations and image rectifications for 4 of these cameras.